 - Express anger in other ways: Anger can actually be channeled into creativity.
 Give your teen the opportunity to write or draw their feelings and express them that way.

 Despite your efforts, some teens may need someone else to talk to, like a behavioral health specialist.
 These care providers are experienced in anger management for teenagers and can help solve the problems you and your teen are facing.
-Book an appointment with a specialist from Bayless Integrated Healthcare today!
+Book an appointment with a specialist from denova Collaborative Healthcare today!